UPC-ViRVIG/BayesianSSD/README.md

 ## Compiling

-All the dependencies of the project are downloaded automatically during the CMake execution.
+All the project dependencies are downloaded automatically during the CMake execution.

 ## How to use

-The project has to main targets `recon_2d` and `recon_3d`.
+The project has two main targets: `recon_2d` and `recon_3d`.
 Next, we have a description of each one.

 ### 2D Reconstruction

 The target `recon_2d` makes a 2D reconstruction.
 The inputs are a point cloud specified in text format and a configuration JSON file.
-The outputs are the PNG images of the reconstruction.
+The outputs are PNG images of the reconstruction showing different properties.

 ##### Point cloud description